Simplifying With the Wardrobe Capsule Concept

 The Why and the Benefits – that go way beyond your closet

-It’s easy to understand why homes and closets get packed and stuffed, day after day, and why we feel more and more stuck inside our homes.
+It’s easy to understand why homes and closets become packed and cluttered, day after day, and why we feel increasingly confined to our homes.
 After all, there’s an essential conflict between two worlds.
-One that keeps inviting us to consume more and more and another that keeps getting more and more packed: our personal spaces.
+One that keeps inviting us to consume more and more, and another that keeps getting more and more packed: our personal spaces.
 With the strong appeal of the first, it can be hard to swim against the current.

-Still, many people, in a movement of rejection to consumerism and the lack of presence and intention in their lives, have been embracing minimalism as a new way of life.
-They’re no longer talking about “how to organize”, but rather they’re focusing in “how to have less” and by doing so, they have no need to organize.
+Still, many people, driven by a rejection of consumerism and a desire for greater presence and intention in their lives, have been embracing minimalism as a new way of life.
+They’re no longer talking about “how to organize”, but instead, they’re focusing on “how to have less,” and by doing so, they have no need to organize.

-I believe this movement has been growing so strong because when we’re looking for information on “how to organize” something, we are not really looking to organize our stuff, but we are in fact looking to learn and understand how we can live better, what can we do to be happier, how can we build a life that allows us to live our full potential, and that goes way beyond of “where to place our stuff”.
+I believe this movement has been growing so strongly because when we’re looking for information on “how to organize” something, we are not looking to organize our stuff.
+Still, we are in fact looking to learn and understand how we can live better, what we can do to be happier, and how we can build a life that allows us to live up to our full potential, which goes way beyond “where to place our stuff”.

-In the search for simplicity, the concept of closet capsules was created, bringing the opportunity to have what you need, use and love for the current season.
+In the search for simplicity, the concept of closet capsules was created, bringing the opportunity to have only what you need, use, and love for the current season.

-The closet capsule is composed of ultra-versatile pieces, that mix, and match, allowing you to stay true to your style without compromising on your commitment to bring simplicity to your daily life.
-Those who adopted it believe that by keeping less, they will have more.
+The closet capsule is composed of ultra-versatile pieces that mix and match, allowing you to stay true to your style without compromising on your commitment to simplicity in your daily life.
+Those who adopt it believe that by keeping less, they will have more.

 Tired of the excess around you?
 Keep reading…

-By doing so, by reducing the number of items in their closets, these highly productive individuals, among many others who have embraced the trend, are in fact simplifying their lives, creating more space to live with intention and be able to focus on what’s important to them.
+By doing so, by reducing the number of items in their closets, these highly productive individuals, among many others who have adopted the trend, are actually simplifying their lives, creating more space to live with intention and focus on what’s important to them.

 The fleeting pleasure of shopping.

-I have been through it many times in the past and maybe you’ll identify yourself with this feeling.
-The feeling of excitement that we have, when leaving a store, hands filled with packed bags, all brand new clothes.
-That feeling will last until you get home and then open your closet to find brand new clothes with tags still hanging, a bag on the corner with returns you never made and we start asking ourselves: why did I buy more? do I even need this?
+I have experienced it many times in the past, and perhaps you’ll identify with this feeling.
+The feeling of excitement we experience when leaving a store, hands filled with packed bags, all brand-new clothes.
+That feeling will last until you get home and then open your closet to find brand-new clothes with tags still hanging, a bag on the corner with returns you never made, and we start asking ourselves: why did I buy more?
+Do I even need this?

 Then worse happens.
-You’re getting dressed in the morning and you keep trying outfits because no matter how many new clothes you pack into that closet, nothing really seems to look good and you ask yourself: what will I wear today?
+You’re getting dressed in the morning, and you keep trying outfits because no matter how many new clothes you pack into that closet, nothing seems to look good, and you ask yourself: what will I wear today?

 I found that when we’re living out of sync with who we are, disconnected from our truth, our lives, our deep wishes of fully expressing ourselves, we’ll always feel we are not enough, that we don’t have enough and that may become physically expressed as “I have nothing to wear”.

-Therefore, when we reduce our closet to a “capsule”, summarizing it to the essential items we really need, want and love, we’re going beyond the idea of saving money or time.
-What we’re actually doing is opening space to what is really important to us.
+Therefore, when we reduce our closet to a “capsule”, summarizing it to the essential items we really need, want, and love, we’re going beyond the idea of saving money or time.
+What we’re actually doing is creating space for what is truly important to us.

 Using Intention and Reducing Your Wardrobe